confluenza/confluenza/workspaces/homepage/src/pages/developers/ExternalContent.md

 By *tagging* your file it will automatically be assigned to one of the groups displayed in the navigation menu.
-For example, the Confluenza page has three categories: *User Documentation*, *Developer Documentation*, and *Other Documents*.
+For example, the Confluenza page has (among others) the following categories: *User Documentation*, *Developer Documentation*, and *Other Documents*.
+Each of these categories is associated a tag: `user`, `developer`, and
-Each of these categories is associated a tag: `user-documentation`, `developer-documentation`, and `other` respectively.
-The tags are currently tightly coupled with the Confluenza source code in the `src/components/navigation/Navigation.js` file.
+`other` respectively.
+The tags are currently tightly coupled with the Confluenza source code in the `homepage/src/confluenza/navigation/Navigation.js` file.

 > We will make Confluenza more intelligent about tags in the future.